Loading…

 That design choice narrows the audience.
 The Spell Brigade is not for players who want to drop into a public lobby for fifteen minutes.
 It's for groups that will replay enough to internalize the spell positioning logic.
 The experience scales with group quality in a way that makes aggregate review scores less predictive than usual for a roguelike.

 PlayStation availability, when it arrives, matters for this reason.
 A console audience with lower exposure to the survivors-like back catalog will encounter The Spell Brigade's friendly fire design as a distinguishing feature rather than a genre variation.
-The same design that lands as a 75%-recent-review experience on a Steam audience with high genre saturation may read quite differently on a platform where the formula is less established.
+The same game that needed a few weeks to stabilize on Steam's genre-saturated audience may land differently on a platform where the formula is less established.

 Solo play is supported.
 The Spell Brigade works with one player.
 But in that configuration, it's competing against more polished singleplayer survivors-likes at similar price points, without the co-op differentiation that's its clearest advantage.